Agricultural Marketing Service: Mission

 AMS' primary function is to market American agricultural products inside and outside the United States.
 In addition to this, AMS also funds, administers, and supports agricultural research; grades and certifies the safety of agricultural products; and disseminates information and expertise in the agriculture and agriculture marking industries.

 The Livestock and Poultry Program (L&P) supports federal food and nutrition programs like the National School Lunch Program (NSLP).

 AMS also enforces the Perishable Agricultural Commodities Act (PACA), Federal Seed Act, Organic Foods Production Act, and Packers and Stockyards Act.
 The Warehouse and Commodity Management Division of the Fair Trade Practices Program administers United States Warehouse Act and Commodity Credit Corporation storage agreements.

 Organization

-AMS is led by an administrator assisted by an associate and deputy associate administrator.
-Currently, these individuals are Administrator Bruce Summers, Associate Administrator Erin Morris, and Deputy Associate Administrator Lorenzo Tribbett, all longtime AMS employees.
-Additionally, the Cotton and Tobacco Program is led by a Deputy Administrator and several Associate Deputy Administrators.
+AMS is headed by the Office of the Administrator, Legislative and Regulatory Review Staff, Public Affairs Staff, and Administrative Management Staff.

-Structurally, AMS is headed by the Office of the Administrator; below the Administrator are the Legislative and Regulatory Review Staff, Public Affairs Staff, Civil Rights Staff (within the Office of Civil Rights), and Administrative Management Staff.
-Beyond that, the AMS is divided into nine programs and one service which are further subdivided into divisions and staffs.
+AMS is divided into nine programs and one service which are further subdivided into divisions and staffs.
 AMS' nine programs are: